primodiumxyz/dex-server/README.md

-# Tub Server
+# DEX Server

-A TypeScript-based tRPC server for the Tub ecosystem, providing protected API endpoints for building and sponsoring user transactions on Solana.
+A TypeScript-based tRPC server for Solana, providing protected API endpoints for building and sponsoring user transactions.

-> NOTE: This could be replaced by a future PR with protection with row level security so mutations can be done directly through the GraphQL API.

 ## Description

-The Tub Server offers a set of tRPC endpoints for various operations centered around building user transactions and sponsoring the SOL required for chain execution fees.
-It uses Fastify as the underlying web server and integrates with a GraphQL backend for data management.
+The Server offers a set of tRPC endpoints for various operations centered around building user transactions and sponsoring the SOL required for chain execution fees.
+It uses Fastify as the underlying web server.

 The server provides comprehensive token trading functionality including real-time price tracking, automated fee calculations, and transaction sponsorship.
-It features WebSocket-based streaming for live price updates, iOS push notifications for price tracking, and extensive analytics collection.
+It features WebSocket-based streaming for live price updates and iOS push notifications for price tracking.
 The system is built with configurability in mind, using Redis for live configuration updates and supporting automated background tasks for maintenance operations.

 ## Features